snowplow/documentation/docs/modeling-your-data/running-data-models-via-snowplow-bdp/dbt/using-dbt/index.md

 ![](images/Screenshot-2021-11-15-at-20.25.53.png)

 Please make sure all your dbt project files are merged to the default branch in GitHub before enabling the model.
-Note that this tooling does not run a "sync and deploy" process.
 Any changes merged to the default branch are available immediately.

 ### 3. Monitor your model in the Snowplow BDP Console